esluyter/ESTimeline/README.md

 - drag middle of clip to move
 - drag edges of clip to resize
 - double click on clip to open editor window
+- right click anywhere to see action menu
+- Zooming
   - cmd-scroll zoom horizontally
   - opt-scroll zoom vertically
-- right click to see action menu
 - Envelope breakpoint editing (cmd-e to toggle this mode)
-  - click and drag to move breakpoints
+  - click and drag to move breakpoints or adjust curves
   - shift-click to add breakpoint
   - opt-click to remvove breakpoint
 - Selecting
   - click and drag to select both time and clips
     - hold cmd to just select clips
     - hold opt to just select time
-  - hold shift to add clips to existing selection
+  - hold shift to add/remove clips from existing selection
+- click and drag tracks to rearrange

 ## Key commands
 - space toggles play
+- opt-s toggles snap to grid
+- Navigation
+  - enter goes to beginning of timeline
+  - [ and ] go to next/previous clip edge on track under mouse
+- Editing clip
   - s splits clip at mouse pointer
   - delete deletes clip at mouse pointer
   - e opens edit window for clip at mouse pointer, or init/cleanup func window for a timeline clip
   - cmd-e toggles mouse editing of envelope breakpoints
+- Insert clip
   - C inserts comment clip at mouse
   - S inserts synth clip at mouse
   - P inserts pattern clip at mouse
   - R inserts routine clip at mouse
   - E inserts env clip at mouse
   - T inserts timeline clip at mouse
+- Tracks
   - cmd-t inserts new track after track at mouse
   - cmd-T inserts new track before track at mouse
   - cmd-delete deletes track at mouse
+- Seletion
   - cmd-a select all clips
   - cmd-i inserts selected time
   - shift-cmd-delete deletes selected time
 - cmd-z undo
 - cmd-Z redo